aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsx-to-ott/_index.md

 Aspose.Total for .NET is complete package of document Manipulation APIs.
 APIs are easily integratable within any .NET based application to manipulate Microsoft Word, Excel, PowerPoint, Outlook, PDF, Images, Barcodes and more than 100 other formats.
 Programmers can easily use these to create, modify, render, print and convert between most popular file formats within any .NET, C#, ASP.NET and VB.NET applications without the need of any other software.
 {{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/feature-page-section  h2="Transforming PPSX File to OTT Programmatically : Use Cases" %}}
+**Conversion of PPSX Files into OTT Formats is Necessary**

+PPSX files, used to store presentations and slideshows, can be converted into OTT formats, unlocking their full potential for digital distribution and playback.
+This conversion enables you:

+**Use Cases:**

+*   **Digital Distribution**: Convert PPSX files to OTT formats to make them compatible with various devices and platforms, enabling seamless streaming and playback.
+*   **Video-On-Demand (VOD)**: Use OTT formats to create VOD services, allowing users to access and play back content on-demand.
+*   **Live Streaming**: Convert PPSX files to OTT formats for live streaming capabilities, making it possible to broadcast presentations and slideshows in real-time.
+*   **Offline Playback**: Enable offline playback of presentations and slideshows by converting PPSX files into OTT formats, allowing users to access content without an internet connection.
+*   **Accessibility Features**: Use OTT formats to add accessibility features, such as closed captions and audio descriptions, making presentations and slideshows more inclusive for a broader audience.
+{{% /blocks/products/pf/feature-page-section %}}
+{{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
 <style>.howtolist li{margin-right: 0!important;line-height: 26px;position: relative;margin-bottom: 10px;font-size: 13px;list-style-type: none;}</style>
 <div class="col-md-12 tl bg-gray-dark howtolist section">
   <a class="anchor" name="faqpage"></a>